Pet Wellness Guides > How to Treat a Dog's Upset Stomach: Home Remedies and Tips

 Stretching the neck and looking up.

 When you notice your dog extending their neck and looking upwards, there is a good chance she is experiencing pain in the abdominal region.
 Dogs do this to ease the pain and pressure of gastrointestinal problems.

-There’s much debate about whether dogs eat grass to induce vomiting, or they do so for fun, and then it happens to cause an upset stomach.
-Unless your dog loves eating grass for pleasure, she may have an upset stomach, especially if she eats grass in combination with some of these other symptoms.
+There’s much debate about whether dogs eat grass to induce vomiting or they do so for fun, and then it happens to cause an upset stomach.
+Unless your dog loves eating grass for pleasure, they may have an upset stomach, especially if they eat grass in combination with some of these other symptoms.

 If your dog displays some severe signs of illness, a quick trip to the vet is necessary.
-If you notice that she has repeated, frequent vomiting and diarrhea, a fever, or bloody stool, medical intervention is a must.
+Medical intervention is required if you notice they have repeated frequent vomiting and diarrhea, a fever, or bloody stool.